Aviva Business Insurance Highlights Flood Risk

 Aviva has highlighted the risk that flooding poses to businesses, and the importance of having adequate business insurance in place.

-Aviva business insurance is advising businesses on what measures they can take in order to reduce this risk of flooding, and emphasises how business insurance providers should evaluate policies on an individual basis and to ensure that premiums reflect the level of risk at a property, rather than basing them on a business' post code.
+Aviva business insurance is advising businesses on what measures they can take in order to reduce this risk of flooding, and emphasizes how business insurance providers should evaluate policies on an individual basis and to ensure that premiums reflect the level of risk at a property, rather than basing them on a business’ post code.

 Ian Shelley, technical manager for property at Aviva, said: “Helping our customers to better understand the risk posed by flooding to their business, and the measures which can be taken to reduce them, is vitally important to us.